Machine Learning and Generative AI Use in Varonis

 - Threat Intelligence: Incorporating threat intelligence feeds, which provide real-time information on known threats and vulnerabilities, helps cybersecurity systems stay updated and respond promptly to emerging threats.
 Machine learning models can leverage this intelligence to identify and mitigate threats based on known attack patterns.

-To improve AI accuracy, when generative AI is asked a question, Varonis determines organizational context by retrieving from the customer metadata information, which is relevant to the query – information about accounts, roles, resources, permissions and classification, and known alerts.
-Then, the questions sent to AI are augmented with the retrieved “organizational context,” allowing AI to be aware of the specific customer environment and provide highly relevant, precise, and tailored answers.
+Athena AI assists SOC to use Varonis systems using natural language queries to understand posture of the data and conduct investigation of security alerts.
+To improve AI accuracy, when Athena AI is asked a question, Varonis determines organizational context by retrieving from the customer metadata information, which is relevant to the query – information about accounts, roles, resources, permissions and classification, and known alerts.
+Then, the questions sent to AI are augmented with the retrieved “organizational context,” allowing Athena AI to be aware of the specific customer environment and provide highly relevant, precise, and tailored answers.

 FAQs